 Please pick up and drop off students outside of their boot room doors.
 Parents, we are trying to foster independence in our students, so please wait outside their boot room doors for them - both in the morning and at the end of the day.

-We do not have staff on supervision until 8:40, so please do not drop them off before then (unless other arrangements have been made).
+We do not have staff on supervision until 7:40, so please do not drop them off before then (unless other arrangements have been made).
 Breakfast will be made available to students at this time.
 Students arriving earlier than these times should wait outside the respective door until the door monitors arrive.
 Students will be allowed to wait inside the doors on days when it is raining or below minus 20 degrees outside.
 Students should dress accordingly; planning that they will be outside until the doors open.
 Please remind your student to look both ways before crossing the road when they are dropped off and being picked up.

 Many children have allergies.
 Some allergic reactions can be life threatening.
 This medical condition is called anaphylaxis.
 Some children, for example, are severely allergic to nut products, including peanut butter.
 Even a tiny bit can be fatal within minutes.